legendarycode3/nft-smart-contract/README.md

 * **Ownership and Approval Verification**: The `MoodNft` contract restricts mood updates to the NFT owner or an approved operator.
 Before allowing a mood change, the contract verifies the caller's authorization, preventing unauthorized users from modifying another user's NFT.
 * **OpenZeppelin ERC-721 Implementation**: Both NFT contracts inherit from OpenZeppelin's audited ERC-721 implementation, providing secure and standards-compliant functionality for NFT ownership, transfers, approvals, and safe minting while reducing the risk of introducing vulnerabilities through custom implementations.
 * **Safe NFT Minting**: NFTs are minted using the `_safeMint()` function, ensuring that tokens sent to smart contracts are transferred only if the receiving contract correctly implements the ERC-721 receiver interface.
 This helps prevent NFTs from becoming permanently locked in incompatible contracts.
 * **Custom Errors**: Access control failures use custom Solidity errors instead of revert strings.
+Custom errors also provide clear and